rcy1314/nand/README.md

 Here's what's used you won't need:

-* Github - Hosting the reader!
+* Github - Hosting the reader.
-* Heroku - Hosting the proxy!
+* Heroku - Hosting the proxy.
-* Cors-anywhere - Headers proxy!
+* Cors-anywhere - CORS Headers proxy.

 ### Menu Array